What is TypeKro?

 State Management | ✅ Stateless | ❌ State backend | ✅ Stateless | ✅ Stateless | ✅ Stateless |

-- Complex applications with runtime dependencies between resources
+- Complex applications - Handle runtime dependencies between resources with CEL expressions and cross-resource references

 Next Steps